Europe

 Health

-Monumental Women In Cities.
+Monumental Women in Cities.
 Untapped Women’s History

 The first statue of real women at Central Park has been installed after 167 years of the park's history thanks to female activists.
 Another historical moment into untapped women’s history.